KDE/documentation-docs-labplot-org/Readme.md

 ### Additional note

-To check if there are any issues with your local version of the documentation that need to be dealt with, you can execute the followings tests on your computer.
+To check if there are any issues with your local version of the documentation that need to be dealt with, you can execute the following tests on your computer.

 Tests: